 Belly fat is more than just a cosmetic issue, he adds: "Belly fat or abdominal fat is the dangerous fat," Dr. Cucuzzella says.
 "It's called visceral fat, not brown body fat.
 We need brown fat as protection for vital storage.
 Women store differently than men, and more for endocrine function and for reproduction.
 But when you store it in the abdomen it increases the risk of heart disease and stroke.
 The primary driver of that apple shape is metabolic syndrome.

 "Of the patients I see, 90 percent of them have it and they don't know it.
 Essentially the body does not metabolize carbs the way it should.
 When you look at glucose per deciliter of concentration, they may not even eat more carbs than other people by the time they come to see me, but their body has become intolerant of the carbs they do eat."

 The problem is that if the liver is already filled and your muscles are filled (with the energy they need) and then you add more carbs and fat to the blood and over time, you have liver fat. .
 So not just sugar but the fat that comes with it, so now you have fat trapping.
 Insulin is a switch, which says store.
-So if you need to use that fat as the fuel you need to reduce carbs and you can do that with a plant-based diet and you can do it with avocado and nuts and you can throw in eggs and fish for protein.
+So if you need to use that fat as fuel you need to reduce carbs and you can do that with a mostly plant-based diet.

 Carbs are the primary driver of insulin.
 So to do this you have to lower insulin and if you do that you need to lower carbs.
 It's not going to go away with a 30-day diet, he explains.
 Instead, the answer is to change your way of eating and to approach it as a lifestyle.
 You have to make that switch.